 After graduating from college, I left for China.
 In fact, I proposed to Rachel two weeks before leaving for the year and we got married two weeks after I returned!
 I spent three years ministering in China as an English teacher at a high school in Beijing.
 Rachel spent two years in China, and our first son, Christian, spent his first year in China.
 After ministering in Beijing, our family returned to the US so I could complete seminary studies.
 While doing so, I ministered in two different Chinese American churches.
 For two years I served as the interim Youth Director at Dayton Chinese Christian Church and then for four year I served as the Youth Pastor and then Pastor of English Ministries at Long Island Abundant Life Church.
 It was during this time that my call to missions was not only confirmed but also became more focused as I discovered a gift for teaching.
-I completed my Master of Divinity degree in 2014 and am now completing a Master of Theology degree.
+I completed my Master of Divinity degree in 2014 and am my Master of Theology degree in 2016.

 I am grateful for the discipleship, education, and experiences God has blessed me with, so I can fulfill God's calling on my life to train leaders in Asia through Asia Biblical Theological Seminary.